 If a publication is Open Access, it’s often allowed to be included entirely in a printed or digital reader.
 This also applies to accessible articles in the UT repository.
 If a publication is Open Access, it’s typically mentioned on the title page or the publisher’s website, as well as its license for reuse.
 It’s also worth noting that most governmental information and case law are not copyrighted.

-A lot of online (educational) resources have been made available for use under certain conditions because of a Creative Commons (CC) license.
+We often share figures, pictures and videos during our lectures, for explanatory or aesthetic purposes.
+Be aware that copyright also plays a role in these situations.
+You may need to reference materials and ask permission to use it.
+Fortunately, a lot of online (educational) resources have been made available for use under certain conditions because of a Creative Commons (CC) license.
 If you find, for example, a video on Vimeo licensed CC BY-NC-SA, it means you can use the video for non-commercial (NC) purposes, and even edit and redistribute it, as long as you credit the makers (BY) and use the same license (Share Alike) for any new uses of the work.

 A lot of CC licensed material can be found online, for example via CC Search, or their page on finding Open Educational Resources (OERs).